SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"But it will!
 Sooner or later, all of… this, that you've kept hidden underneath you, will be too much to handle."* Pinkie's reflection gestures in her general direction. *"What then?
 Please, you can't keep doing this."*

 "No, it won't, you're wrong.
-I am strong, and I'll never disappoint my friends," Pinkie says as a tear rolls down her face.
+I'm strong, and I'll never disappoint my friends," Pinkie says as a tear rolls down her face.

 *"You know you will, and you're afraid.
 You've delayed the crash, but you're still terrified of the burns."*